saharon27/Helm-Lab/README.md

 ## Let's start

 After getting all the needed stuff, let's start creating our chart of charts.
+Please note, during the lab, chuckjokes chart will be our "base ground".

 ### Part I - Taking Care of Traefik Chart